Sardinian–Aragonese war: 1390–1420

 After a few years the hostilities between the two parties resumed when, freed from the Aragonese, Brancaleone Doria violated the peace treaty signed by his wife and by John I of Aragon, considering it not valid.
 On April 1, 1391, he marched against Castel di Cagliari; on August 16, with his son Marianus V of Arborea alongside, he occupied Sassari and Osilo.
 In September he conquered the castles of Fava, Pontes, Bonvehì and Pedres, leaving only Alghero and Longosardo to their adversaries.
 He then entered Villa di Chiesa and Sanluri.
 In a letter written to Sanluri on February 3, 1392, Brancaleone announced that he had retaken all the territories owned in 1388.

 The military operations ended, however, with the Aragonese continuing to control the surrounding sea.
 In the summer of 1406 Brancaleone resumed the offensive, invading many lands of the former Judicate of Cagliari and Ogliastra, occupying the castle of Quirra, attacking Longosardo and besieging Cagliari.

 Eleonora died early in 1404 and Marianus V in 1407, and Brancaleone fell into disgrace before dying in 1409.
 The Arborea throne was offered by the Corona de Logu to William III of Narbonne (the nephew of Beatrice, who was the sister of Hugh III and Eleonora) who became a judge with the name of William II.
 Taking advantage of the dynastic crisis, the heir to the crown of Aragon, Martin I of Sicily the Younger, on October 6, 1408, landed in Sardinia with a powerful army commanded by Pedro Torrelles.

 After failed attempts to reach an agreement, the war resumed its course.
-The clash between the two camps took place in the countryside of Sanluri, in the locality currently called su bruncu de sa battalla, on June 30, 1409.
+The clash between the two camps took place in the countryside of Sanluri, in the locality currently called su bruncu de sa battalla (battle hill), on June 30, 1409.
 The troops of the Kingdom of Sardinia divided the judicial army, led by William, into two sections.
 The left side was overwhelmed in the locality called s'occidroxiu (the slaughterhouse); the right split into two remainders: the first retreated to Sanluri, but was reached and destroyed, the second took refuge in Monreale and resisted.
 On July 4, Villa di Chiesa surrendered in the hands of Giovanni de Sena.